 This course provides the opportunity to produce capstone works from one's training in media production and to read and reflect on primary materials.
+This course is normally offered every spring semester.

 4773 HOMLETICS II: ADVANCED HOMILETICS

 Prerequisite: BIBL-3913 or COMM-3913